Income Stock Definition

-- If the purpose of investing is to provide a steady and regular source of income, then the strategy for the investor is to build a portfolio of the stocks which have a history of paying a regular dividend over the period of years and hopefully will continue in the future as well.
+- If the purpose of investing is to provide a steady and regular source of income, then the strategy for the investor is to build a portfolio of stocks that have a history of paying a regular dividend over the period of years and hopefully will continue in the future as well.

-- If the purpose of investing is not only a regular but an increasing dividend income, then the strategy is to invest in the stock optionsStock OptionsStock options are derivative instruments that give the holder the right to buy or sell any stock at a predetermined price regardless of the prevailing market prices.
+- If the purpose of investing best income stock is not only a regular but an increasing dividend income, then the strategy is to invest in the stock optionsStock OptionsStock options are derivative instruments that give the holder the right to buy or sell any stock at a predetermined price regardless of the prevailing market prices.
 It typically consists of four components: the strike price, the expiry date, the lot size, and the share premium. with the history of paying an increasing dividend on a regular basis.

 - If the purpose of investing is regular income as well as the growth of capital, then the strategy should be to look out for the stocks providing regular income and adequate capital gains over the period of time.

-Income stocks are mostly generated in sectors like telecommunication, utilities, consumer staple, healthcare, petroleum, and energy.
+The best income stock are mostly generated in sectors like telecommunication, utilities, consumer staple, healthcare, petroleum, and energy.

-Income Stock vs Growth Stock
+Income Stock Vs Growth Stock